ciampo/offbeat-appetite/README.md

 ### `yarn data`

-Pulls data from contentful (make sure you added env variables both into a `.env` and into your Netlify project)
+Pulls data from Sanity (make sure you added env variables both into a `.env` and into your Netlify project)

 ### `yarn static`